-Students react to Trump’s landslide victory
+Students react to Trump’s victory

 Harris, Democrats show no ‘fight’ in defeat